yusufm/smallfactory/web/README.md

 ## Architecture

-The web UI is built as a Flask application that uses the Smallfactory core v1 API:
+The web UI is built as a Flask application that uses the smallFactory core v1 API:

 - `app.py`: Main Flask application with routes
 - `templates/`: Jinja2 HTML templates